caaguirreec/PI-oneer/README.md

 #Stage 3
 Autonomous movement employing ultrasonic sensors to detect obstacles and environment variables acquisition using temperature sensor, humidity sensor, sound sensor (microphone) and a little speaker which can bark as a beautiful pet.
 #Stage 4
-Objects recognition using machine learning algorithms, environment 3D mapping, database info recolection, real time camera movements using a servoengine combination coupled to the web browser in order to be moved using the mouse, voice commands response.
+Objects recognition using machine learning algorithms, environment 3D mapping, database info recolection and voice commands response.